 Though none of the eBooks above are currently available for free, you can still get them from Amazon (click any of the links above), or you can get some of these eBooks in blog post format by email when you subscribe to my email newsletter.
 After subscribing, you can change your subscription options to choose which eBooks you receive.

-As a subscriber to this blog, you will also get regular updates from me whenever I publish a new post.
+As a subscriber to this blog, you will also get regular updates from me whenever new post are published.

 And just for joining, you will immediately get one of my most popular eBooks for FREE: Skeleton Church.
-This book offers a new definition of “church,” which is foundational to most of what I write on this blog, and also forms the basis for helping church break free from the chains of religion.
+This book offers a new definition of “church,” which is foundational to most of what I write on this blog, and also forms the basis for helping you and your church break free from the chains of religion.

 So if you want to get my blog updates, and want to receive free eBooks about church, theology, Scripture, and following Jesus, use the following form to subscribe to this blog:

 There is a long history to this website which you can read about near the bottom of this page.
 For now, here is a brief explanation of what “Redeeming God” all about.